eastbanctech/dob-docs/docs/dp-user-management.md

 #### User Roles

-A user can have up to two different roles and can be considered only one of the following User Admin OR Manager OR Portal user.
+A user can have up to two different roles: 1.
+Inspector and 2.
+Only one of the following: User Admin OR Manager OR Portal user.

 1. **User Admin** - has access to all features and functionality on the Portal, the only user that has access to User Management functionality.
 2. **Manager** - has access to all Portal pages including Reports and can edit Inspector Settings, but no access to User Management functionality.